The Legend of Zelda: Four Swords Adventures: Hyrulean Adventure

 Hyrulean Adventure is the main campaign of Four Swords Adventures, and can be played by one to four players.
 It consists of eight worlds, each with three stages and a boss battle.
-The graphics are similar to that of the previously released Four Swords for the Game Boy Advance (GBA), but the maps are static rather than randomly generated, the top-down view is taken from The Legend of Zelda: A Link to the Past, and gameplay includes effects from The Wind Waker.
+The graphics are similar to that of the previously released Four Swords for the Game Boy Advance (GBA), but the maps are static rather than randomly generated, the top-down view is taken from A Link to the Past, and gameplay includes effects from The Wind Waker.
 The graphics include enhanced atmospheric effects such as cloud shadows that slowly move across the ground, heat shimmer, dust storms, and fog.
 Music is based on that of A Link to the Past, but is rearranged in places.

 In Hyrulean Adventure, most of the same mechanics as Four Swords are used.
 The multiplayer version requires each player to have a GBA, which is used as a controller and to which the action transfers when that player's character goes off the main screen, but the single-player game may be played with either a GameCube controller or a GBA.
 There are always four Link characters (differentiated by colors: green, red, blue and purple) in play, regardless of the number of people playing; "extra" Links are attached to those directly controlled and positioned around the controlling character.
 Normally, the extra Links follow the player, but players can separate an individual Link and control him independently, or put the four Links into formations.
 These techniques are required to solve puzzles and defeat enemies.
 Players are encouraged to work together to gather enough Force Gems to empower the Four Sword, and failing to do so by the time the boss is defeated or the dark barrier is reached results in having to go back to the beginning of the stage to collect more.
 However, once the requisite gems are collected, players are automatically transported to the dark barrier and therefore do not have to repeat the entire stage.

 Players can play minigames in multiplayer mode at Tingle's Tower, which appears in every world, to gain extra multiplayer lives.
 These eight games are earned by playing though certain stages in multiplayer mode.
 The minigames include horse racing, hammer tag, monster hunting and five others.